 The Ramsey Lewis Trio

 Performance in jazz combos offers students an essential opportunity to develop skills in improvisation and the split-second musical communication inherent in such an experience.
-Groups typically perform twice each semester in an intimate setting in the Rotunda at the Wheelock Student Center.
 Students wishing to perform in jazz combos must audition during the jazz ensemble auditions at the beginning of the year for placement in a group.
 Those who have auditioned may form their own groups or ask to be placed in one.
 Jazz combos are open to all students regardless of major.

 Jazz Theory and Improvisation